matt-culbert/matt-culbert.github.io/_posts/2022-10-18-Do-You-Want-To-Be-A-Millionaire.md

 # Do You Want To Be A Millionaire?

 I got the weirdest phishing email the other day.
-It was a link to a cryptocurrency exchange with a username and password.
+It was a link to a cryptocurrency exchange called protoncoin[.]net with a username and password.
 So naturally, I chose to go there and attempt to log in!
 They wanted a new phone number to enable MFA since the account had such a large amount of money, so I made a fake number and set that up.
 I finally log in, and what do I see?